 Most Comprehensive in the Region

-EIRMC’s Medical Imaging services are the most comprehensive in the region.
+EIRMC's Medical Imaging services are the most comprehensive in the region.
 No other facility in the area offers the diversity, breadth, and depth of our services.
 We perform about 250 imaging tests each weekday (inpatient, outpatient, and emergency).
-The Medical Staff includes sixteen radiologists (including three neuroradiologists and four interventional radiologists).
+The Medical Staff includes twenty radiologists,with specialties including neuroradiology and interventional radiology.

 The majority of imaging services at EIRMC are obtained and managed by a fully digital environment, often referred to as PACS, (Picture Archive and Communications System).
 This advanced technology means your physician can access digital images and view your test results from anywhere there is Internet access - usually within minutes of your diagnostic imaging procedure!